SnoringCatGames/surfacer/README.md

   calculations.
 - We have a broad-phase check to eliminate possible surfaces that are obviously out of reach.
   - TODO: describe it
+- We record a set of all Surfaces that have been collided with during the overall edge-calculation traversal.
+  - We know that a new recursive iteration can never collide with any of the Surfaces that any past iteration collided with.
+If it did, it would end up on a traversal branch that's identical to one we've already eliminated, which would lead to an infinite loop.

 #### TODO